hjwforever/webmall/README.md

 [preview website](http://web-mall.herokuapp.com/)

-> A web mall based on vue and django, suitable for mobile and PC; And this is its front-end project
+> A web mall based on Vue and Express, suitable for mobile and PC; And this is its front-end project

 ## Images